-afterdeployment.t2.health.mil’s provides self-care solutions targeting post-traumatic stress, depression, and other behavioral health challenges commonly faced after a deployment.
+AfterDeployment (afterdeployment.dcoe.mil) provides self-care solutions targeting post-traumatic stress, depression, and other behavioral health challenges common to military life.

-- Create and provide media-rich, Web-based, self-care solutions targeting mental health problems commonly faced following a deployment.
+- Create and provide media-rich, web-based, self-care solutions targeting mental health problems common to military life.

-- Conduct research and determine best practices for delivering online mental health resources to Service Members, their Families, and veterans.
+- Conduct research and determine best practices for delivering online mental health resources to service members, veterans and their families.

-- Develop PH/TBI standards, processes, and review mechanisms.
+- Develop psychological health and TBI standards, processes, and review mechanisms.

-- Act as the DoD resource for providing pre-clinical care to Warfighters and their Families in the months following a deployment.
+- Act as the Department of Defense resource for providing pre-clinical care to warfighters and their families addressing common behavioral health problems faced in military life including the stresses before and after deployment.

 - Coordinate telehealth services to educate, prevent, screen, assess, and treat common adjustment issues.